Daryle Lamonica: Oakland Raiders

-Lamonica was replaced in 1973 by future Pro Football Hall of Famer Ken Stabler, who was better at reading defenses and more accurate, leading the 1976 team to victory in Super Bowl XI.
+After Lamonica was unable to lead the Raiders to an offensive touchdown in the first three games of the 1973 season, he was replaced by Ken Stabler.
+Stabler was better at reading defenses and more accurate, leading the 1976 team to victory in Super Bowl XI.

 World Football League

 Lamonica was the 25th player to jump from the NFL to the World Football League (WFL) on April 16, 1974, when he signed a multiyear contract to join the Southern California Sun in 1975.
 He went 9-of-19 for ninety yards and one touchdown in limited playing time in his only season in the WFL which folded in late October of that year.